sandeep194920/MERN_Projects/24_github_users/README.md

 - How to sort an object / How to convert object values into array for sorting purpose
 - Alternative setup of useEffect - `useEffect(cbFunction, dependencyArray)`
 - How to use `gif` as loading spinner?
+- React-router `render` prop and `Redirect` - an alternative way to display underlying route, especially for protected route

 ---